 - Project Title - The applicant should name the project in a way that it can be easily understood and captures the gist of the project.
-Must be within 15 words. - Project Duration - The applicant must insert the number of months required to complete the proposed project.
+Must be within 15 words.

+- Project Duration - The applicant must insert the number of months required to complete the proposed project.
 The maximum project duration is 12 months and thus applicants are advised to be realistic in their project in view of the timing constraints.
-The project duration in months will be calculated from the date of the signing of the grant agreement.

-- The applicant - The applicant must tick the box according to whether being a Local Council, Private Entity, Self-employed person, Cooperative or VO. - Applicant's Information - The applicant must fill-in only the section that is relevant according to the nature of activity which you ticked.
+The project duration in months will be calculated from the date of the signing of the grant agreement. - The applicant - The applicant must tick the box according to whether it is a Local Council, Cooperative, Natural Person, Private Entity or VO. - Applicant's Information - The applicant must fill-in only the section that is relevant according to the nature of activity which you ticked.